TeachBooks/mirror_computational_modelling/book/Chapter3/chapter3-2_2D_3D_Problems.md

 ε^h= \textbf{Β} \ \textbf{α}_e
 $$

-The matrix N contains the element shape functions.
-In two dimentions it has the form :
+The matrix $\mathbf{N}$ contains the element shape functions.
+In two dimensions it has the form :

 $$  \textbf{N} = \begin{bmatrix}